Key people and events of the American civil rights movement

 It was formed in 1909 by W.E.B Du Bois, and a group of African American intellectuals and civil rights activists.

-This organization fought for the civil rights of African Americans during the Jim Crow era and beyond, by trying to challenge the legal system that supported them.
+This organization fought for equal rights for all African Americans during the Jim Crow era and beyond, by trying to challenge the legal system that supported them.

 Brown v.
 Board of Education